 For example, in one matter Steve lead the development effort to gain approval of a major regional retail shopping center.
 Before becoming involved the LAFCO had denied the annexation.
 Steve convinced LAFCO to change their mind and approve the annexation, coordinated the land use approvals and compliance with CEQA.
 After a citizens group qualified a referendum to overturn the approvals, Steve convinced a trial court to declare that the referendum petition was illegal and to enjoin the election.

 In another example, he represented the Stockton Chamber, the City of Stockton and San Joaquin County in litigation to force a federal court appointed receiver over the state prison system to mitigate the impacts of a major prison hospital facility.
-Facing over eight law firms retained by the receiver and state prison system Steve negotiated a precedent setting concessions to mitigate the adverse impacts to the community from the prison project.
-His efforts were chronicled in an article entitled, “With Prison Hospital, Stockton Learns How to Bargain” (The Record, June 9, 2010) that you can find in our “In the News” feature.
+Facing over eight law firms retained by the receiver and state prison system Steve negotiated precedent setting concessions to mitigate the adverse impacts to the community from the prison project.
+His efforts were chronicled in an article entitled, “With Prison Hospital, Stockton Learns How to Bargain” (The Record, June 9, 2010) that is located in our “In the News” feature.

 Steve has also made hundreds of appearances on behalf of property owners in the courts, including over twenty-five appearances at various appellate courts.
 He has represented landowners in the Central Valley from Sacramento to Visalia, and has appeared in all state courts and the federal district and appellate courts.